edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 # TensorCode for FTC Competitions

 LinkedIn has identified the Machine Learning Engineer as one of the five top emerging jobs in 2018.
 The top skills include Deep Learning, Machine Learning, and TensorFlow.
 QualComm has integrated it into the FTC STK giving our teams an opportunity to learn and leverage this emerging technology.
 This tutorial shows you how to write the java code required to locate objects using TensorFlow.
 Once an object of interest is located the program computes the horizontal offset from the center of the screen.
-Future tutorials will use this offset to move the robot toward the targeted game piece.

-Example code illustrates using TensorFlow for the Rover Ruckus challenge.
-It is easily modified to recognize objects for any current challenge.
-My goal is to show you how Tensorflow can be applied to FTC.
-It is your job to do those modification.
+The code required to move the robot toward a game piece is included in this GitHub project.
+You will find links to the code below.
+If there is interest, future tutorials will explain how this code works.

+My goal is to show you how to apply TensorFlow to FIRST Tech Challenges.
+I have written these demos to work with Rover Ruckus and to solve part of its challenge.
+Changing the program to recognizes objects from other challenges is a matter of changing the name of the model file in the loadModelFromAsset method call.
+My job is to show you how to do this for Rover Ruckus.
+Your job is to modify the program to load the model for the current challenge.

+I wish you good luck and hope you have had as much fun as I have.

+Ed
+Dr. Edward C. Epp
+Oregon IEEE RAS Chair

 <!---
 ![Skystone Recognition](SkystoneRec.png)